Deborah Mattinson, Baroness Mattinson: Charity work

 Mattinson has applied her political and business expertise to charitable causes.
 She has served as a trustee for several organizations, including the Dance Umbrella festival and the Green Alliance.
 Mattinson also chaired the Young Women's Trust (formerly YWCA) for two terms, where she led a major transformation program that included the recruitment of a new board and senior management team, streamlining services, and launching a new brand while returning the charity to financial stability after years of deficit.

 Mattinson is also passionate about the theatre and served on the board and development board of the Theatre Royal Stratford East until 2021.
 She currently serves on an advisory board for the National Theatre.

 Recent roles and recognition

 After stepping down from her role with Keir Starmer's team following the election, Mattinson began providing consultancy services to the Progressive Policy Institute, a Washington, D.C.-based think tank, advising the Democratic Party in preparation for the U.S. election.
 She has since shared her insights and lessons learned with sister political parties in other countries.

 In December 2024, Mattinson was nominated for a life peerage by Prime Minister Keir Starmer as part of the 2024 Political Peerages.
 She was created Baroness Mattinson, of Darlington in the County of Durham on 3 February 2025 and introduced to the House of Lords on 27 February 2025.

+In January 2026, Deborah was appointed President of the Market Research Society and, in February of the same year, she was appointed an Honorary Professor at King's College London.